 - The sewer plan, especially if you are planning an addition.

 The Easiest Ways To Add Value To A Property

-Patching and painting is probably the biggest cost-effective value-add.
-Along with floor coverings, light fittings and window dressings, it gives the property a polished, cared-for appearance.
+Patching and painting are probably the biggest cost-effective value-add.
+Floor coverings, light fittings, and window dressings give the property a polished, cared-for appearance.